Cloudy mornings and clear evenings on a gas giant exoplanet: Atmospheric Modeling

-Panel ({\bf A}) of Fig.~\ref{fig:GCM_timescales} shows the zonal-mean zonal advection timescale over the pressure domain of the model.
-An equatorial jet extends between the latitudes of $\pm 40$\unit{\degree}, to a maximum depth of $1$ \unit{bar}.
+Fig.~\ref{fig:GCM_timescales}A shows the resulting zonal-mean zonal advection timescale as a function of pressure.
+We find an equatorial jet extends between the latitudes of $\pm 40^{\circ}$, to a maximum depth of $1$~bar.
 This region has a minimum transport timescale of $1.15$ days.
 Surrounding the equatorial jet, a retrograde flow develops with a typical transport timescale an order of magnitude slower than that within the jet.
-Panel ({\bf C}) of Fig.~\ref{fig:GCM_timescales} shows the zonal advection timescales at 1 mbar across different longitudes and latitudes as a color map, revealing the circulation pattern in the model.
-Panel ({\bf B}) of Fig.~\ref{fig:GCM_timescales} shows the $T(P)$ profile for the two terminators at mid-latitudes of the GCM.
-A temperature difference of $350$ \unit{\kelvin} is found between the morning and evening terminators of WASP-94A b at $1$ \unit{\milli\bar}, which agrees well with the temperature difference constrained from the Bayesian retrievals on the limb asymmetric spectrum (448$\pm$ 78 K).
-Panel ({\bf D}) shows a color map of the temperature at 1 mbar across different latitudes and longitudes of the model, showing that the evening terminator is hotter than the morning terminator for most of the mid-latitudes surrounding the equatorial region of the planet.
+Fig.~\ref{fig:GCM_timescales}C shows the zonal advection timescales at 0.01 mbar across different longitudes and latitudes, indicating the circulation pattern in the model.
+Fig.~\ref{fig:GCM_timescales}B shows the $T(P)$ profile for the two limbs at mid-latitudes of the GCM.
+A temperature difference of $300$~K is found between the morning and evening limbs of WASP-94A~b at $1$~mbar, similar to the value we inferred from the Bayesian retrievals on the limb asymmetric spectrum (449$\pm$ 83 K).
+The temperature difference in the GCM averaged across all latitudes between the morning and evening limb is slightly lower $\sim$265 K. Fig.~\ref{fig:GCM_timescales}D shows the temperature at 0.01~mbar across different latitudes and longitudes of the model; we find that the evening limb is hotter than the morning limb for most of the mid-latitudes surrounding the equatorial region of the planet.